 Basically, don’t just leave it to your guest to do all the research and make all the arrangements themselves; make adventure easier for them to access.

-Find the adventure where you live and conduct your business – all you need to do is show that you empathise with adventure travellers by attaching the values they espouse to your brand.
+Find the adventure where you’re based.
 Adventurers are serious about the adventures they choose to go on, so be authentic and sincere.
-Getting your local partners on board will lend your brand credibility in that respect, so consider how to best collaborate and share the spoils.
 At the end of the day, your adventure traveller is easy to please: get their blood pumping, their senses heightened; their muscles aching!
 And offer them a piece of natural paradise on earth to do it in.
 Reward will be in the achievement and the safe knowledge that they could perhaps return one day and do even better.
-SUP